Am I eligible for financial aid?

 To receive federal student aid, you’ll need to:

-- Be accepted to or enrolled in Northeast Ohio Medical University and be enrolled at least half time status or greater
+- Be accepted to or enrolled in Northeast Ohio Medical University and be enrolled at least half time status or greater in a degree granting program (non-certificate)

 - Be registered with Selective Service, if you are male (you must register between the ages of 18 and 25)